 Many people ask us about the differences between web conferencing and video conferencing.
-This article aims to clear up any confusion and help you understand which form of collaboration will most benefit your business.
+This article aims to clear up any confusion and help you decide on the best fit for your business.

 All forms of web and video conferencing involve both an audio and visual connection.
-Which tool is best for you will depend on the purpose of your meeting.
-Below we describe the main types of online visual and audio collaboration.
+The type that is best for you will depend on the purpose of your meeting and the resources you have available.
+Below we describe the main types of web and video conferencing collaboration tools.

 Here are a couple of different ways you can use web conferencing in your business:

 A webcast is a type of web conferencing that involves a one-way transmission and is non-interactive.
-The host presents information via an audio stream and may use visual aids like power points, screen sharing and videos along with other visual aids.
-Each participant connects to the host's webcast via their own computer or device.
+The host presents information via an audio and/or video stream over the internet and may use screen sharing to present visual aids like power point presentations or slide packs, and videos or documents.
+Each participant connects to the host's webcast via a link provided by the host using their desktop computer, laptop or mobile device.

-Webcasts are a great way to hold a presentation with many viewers.
-They are useful for training, giving demonstrations and providing commentaries on company performance.
-A webcast transmission is usually given live but can also be set up for on-demand viewing.
+Webcasts are a great way present information to a large audience of online participants.
+They are useful for holding training sessions, sales or product demonstrations and providing commentaries or announcements on company performance.
+A webcast transmission is usually given live but can also be recorded and offered to audiences to watch on-demand.

-Short for 'web-based seminar', a webinar is a type of web conference that allows for more collaboration.
-They allow the host to give an interactive presentation, where communication is possible between all participants via live chat and whiteboard features.
+Short for 'web-based seminar', a webinar is a type of web conference that allows for collaboration and interaction between a presenter or host and their audience.
+Webinars enable the host to give an interactive presentation, where two-way communication is possible between all participants via live chat, whiteboard or other embedded features.